UK Legal 500 2014

 Nina is also regularly asked to teach and lecture professionals and students on a variety of topics.

-Recent criminal cases have included:
+Recent criminal cases

 Has undertaken specialist training in the use of intermediaries for witnesses in criminal trials.